steveclarke/mcp-printer/README.md

 ### Running Locally in MCP

-Configure your MCP client to run from your local directory:
+Configure your MCP client to run from your local development directory:

 ```json
 {